 Step 2: Determine If You Will Leave Behind Enough Money to Cover Final Expenses

 The key question is will there be enough money in your estate to cover your final expenses?
 You may need the help of a financial advisor to figure this out.
 A secondary question is–will your survivors have immediate access to the funds in your estate to pay your bills?
 Your money could be tied up in probate and that could be a problem since funeral providers (and cemeteries) expect payment at the time of the funeral.
 It’s likely there will be other bills that come due upon your death.
 Who is going to pay them if your money is not readily available?
-See our article on what to do after the funeral for helpful tips.

 Step 3: Decide If You Actually Need Insurance For End Of Life Expenses